Frequently Asked Questions

 How does the registration process work?

-The program advisor will enroll all new students and then beginning in the second trimester all students will self-enroll.
+The Academic Advisor will enroll all new students and then beginning in the second trimester all students will self-enroll.
 The registration period is for two weeks and every student is assigned a registration date based on the number of units in progress and completed.
 Registration for the following trimester typically occurs around week 8 of a trimester.
 Information on how to search and enroll in classes is sent to a student's Pepperdine email prior to the registration period.

 When can I apply for graduation?